-Before we start with the description of the architecture we designed for Co-Living , we need to explicitly document what have been the goals, guidelines, principles and priorities which dominated the design process.
+Before we start with the description of the Co-Living architecture, we need to explicitly document what have been the goals, guidelines, principles and priorities that dominated the design process.

-- Always keep target users in mind: Understanding how users will use the system we are designing is critically important.
+• Always keep target users in mind: Understanding how users will use the system we are designing is critically important.
 Both the design and development phases are closely coupled with the actual services exposed to the end users.
 For example many users may suffer impairments or physical limitations that affect their ability to use the system.
-To address such issues, and to help developers understand how various roles will interact with the system, all phases and cycles of the project must involve the close cooperation of future end users. - Reuse existing components wherever possible: Our intention is to reuse, wherever possible, standard and existing components of the successfully developed IST FP6 mPower open source middleware platform.
-We hope in this way to avoid unnecessary duplication and speed up development by identifying components in the different parts of the system which are the same or very similar. - Define reusable components: Any Co-Living component can potentially become a reusable asset.
-The different components of the architecture will implement a number of interfaces, each consisting of a set of functions which are specialized for some type of interaction.
-The intention is to define these interfaces in a way that is as generic as possible.
-That is, all component interfaces should be independent of the actual implementation code and also of the concrete data types that will be added by the users when customizing the system. - Be flexible: The goal is to allow Co-Living users to customize the system to meet their unique needs.
+To address such issues, and to help developers understand how various roles will interact with the system, all phases and cycles of the project have involve the close cooperation of future end users.

+- Reuse existing components wherever possible: We have reused, wherever possible, standard and existing components of the successfully developed IST FP6 mPower open source middleware platform.
+This helped us to avoid unnecessary duplication and speed up development by identifying components in the different parts of the system that are the same or very similar. - Define reusable components: Any Co-Living component can potentially become a reusable asset.
+The different components of the architecture implement a number of interfaces, each consisting of a set of functions that are specialized for some type of interaction.
+These interfaces have been defined as generic as possible.
+That is, all component interfaces are independent of the actual implementation code and also of the concrete data types that will be added by the users when customizing the system. - Be flexible: The goal is to allow Co-Living users to customize the system to meet their unique needs.
 For example, different users could have access to different sets of services.
 Therefore the various system components are designed to be as self-supportive as possible and loosely coupled between them.
-Flexibility is also enhanced by letting users select options in various components and by letting them modify default values. - Data centred architectural style: Since many developers will be collaborating in the Co-Living software development, the coupling between independent components should be minimized.
-To allow the development of various components in an independent way we propose a transient data storage as a means of communication between components.
-Some will be "producing" new data objects in the data stores whereas others will be "consuming" them. - Integration technology: At this point, we are not currently in a position to select a standard integration technology that provides the glue between the different components of the architecture.
-However, we are aware of the importance of selecting a proper technology to guarantee a smooth integration and facilitate reuse of the developed components.
+Letting users select options in various components and by letting them modify default values also enhances flexibility. - Data centred architectural style: Since many developers have been collaborating in the Co-Living software development, we have aimed to minimise the coupling between independent components.